 In several villages in and around these swamps, WWF has founded so-called Community Development Units.
 Each of these units co-operates with units in other villages, and with local authorities, to increase the standard of living of the local tribes.
 Simultaneously, WWF is trying to persuade the locals to harvest the natural resources in a sustainable way, so that these resources will also be available for future generations.

 However, I am more interested to find out, what kind of snake it is.
-It turns out to be a so-called shovel-snout (Prosymna sp.), which has a very flat snout – a completely harmless species.
+As it turns out, it belongs to a group of completely harmless snakes, called shovel-snouts (Prosymna), which have a very flat snout.
 I manage to shoo it into a flowerbed, but David shouts excitedly: “It is hidden in there!
 Tomorrow, I’ll have these flowers removed!”

 I am convinced that he is joking, but the following morning he persuades the watchman to remove the flowers.

-Along the shores of the channel are several temporary fishing camps are situated along the shores of this river.
-The huts in these camps are very simple, built of reed and grass, which allows the wind to pass through the walls, keeping the interior wonderfully cool.
-Many Unga families move to fishing camps for a period of three to four months each year, during which period they catch and dry as many fish as possible.
-Later, the dried fish are sold on markets in nearby towns.
+Along the shores of the channel are several temporary fishing camps, consisting of huts, built of reed and grass, allowing the wind to pass through the walls, which keeps the interior wonderfully cool.
+Many Unga families move to fishing camps for a period of three to four months each year, to catch and dry as many fish as possible.
+Later, the dried fish are sold at markets in villages on the mainland.

 Finally, we arrive at Bwalya Mponda.
 Black clouds are looming on the horizon, but only a few drops of rain fall.
 Alex guides me to a house, owned by WWF, where I settle for the night.
 In the west, the sun disappears behind the clouds in a blaze of orange and red.
 After dark, a nightjar is calling, and numerous fireflies fly about, flashing.

 A group of women and girls are busy pounding tubers of cassava (Manihot esculentus), the staple food of the Unga.
 This is hard and tedious work.
 After several days of pounding, washing, and drying, the cassava flour is ready to be cooked to a porridge-like substance, called nshima.
 This porridge is eaten with fried fish and a bit of green leaves, sometimes wild plants from the swamps.

 After some time, the water becomes very shallow, and finally we must give up punting, continuing our journey on foot.
-I am wearing an old pair of sneakers, while my companions are wading barefoot.
+I am wearing an old pair of sneakers, whereas my companions are wading barefoot.
 Here and there, the bottom is very soft, and we often sink in mud up to our knees.
 It is very hot, but we can quench our thirst in small pools with crystal-clear water.

 We now commence our return journey.
 How my companions are able to find their way in this featureless landscape is a mystery to me, but we arrive at the exact same spot, where we left our canoes.